Behavioral Patterns «Prev Next»

 Mediator Pattern: The Problem

-Define an object that encapsulates how a set of objects interact.
-Mediator promotes loose coupling by keeping objects from referring to each other explicitly, and it lets you vary their interaction independently.
+We want to define an object that encapsulates how a set of objects interact.
+The Mediator Pattern promotes loose coupling[1] by keeping objects from referring to each other explicitly, and it lets you vary their interaction independently.

 1. The problem that commonly occurs in dialog boxes